Us versus Them never works. Us versus Them is divisive and there is truth in the famous quote “United we stand, divided we fall.”

 How does an Us versus Them Mentality Impact the Criminal Justice System?

 An Us versus Them mentality is part of the issue in race relations today, in relations between police and communities, in particular communities of color.
 One of the key principles proposed by Sir Robert Peel was that police are part of the community, represent the community, and are the community.
-However, in many locations today, police forces are increasingly being seen by communities as an enemy and even some police departments are treating the public as if it is the enemy.
+However, in many locations today, police forces are increasingly being seen by communities as an enemy (Them) and even some police departments are treating the public as if it is the enemy (Them).
 Such an attitude on the part of either side or both can only result in increased crime.
+Police were never supposed to adopt an “Us” against “Them” mentality towards the public.
+Police ARE the public, so this attitude puts them at odds with themselves.

-Political leaders fostering an Us versus Them mentality as seen in this video clip, only add to the problem.
+Political leaders fostering an Us versus Them mentality as seen in the Christie video clip only add to the problem.
 Anyone who promotes such an attitude, regardless of the reason, only adds to the problem.
-To better understand why this mentality causes more crime, read, Why We Do What We Do?
+To better understand why this mentality causes more crime, read, Human Behavior?